delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   user installing the program.
 Other users will have default folders and config files created when they first run CodeSnip.

-+ Setup offers to copy any relevant files from installations earlier than v4.0 into the correct locations for v4.

 Downloading the Database
 ================================================================================

-The CodeSnip database is not installed with the program.
+The main CodeSnip database is not installed with the program.
 However, a previous installation may be present.
 Setup will try to use an older version of the database if present.
 When setup completes it checks for a database and puts up a message if none is present.

 When CodeSnip is first run it detects if there is no database and displays